 The Company plans to internally develop Validive with the near-term goal of commencing a Phase 2b/3 clinical trial, which, if successful, may allow the Company to apply for marketing approval within the next several years.
-The Company will need to raise significant funds to support the further development of Validive.
-As of June 30, 2020, the Company had not reached any of the pre-specified milestones and has not been required to pay Onxeo any funds under this license agreement other than the \$1 million one-time license fee.
+The Company will need to raise significant funds or enter into a collaboration partnership to support the further development of Validive.
+As of September 30, 2020, the Company had not reached any of the pre-specified milestones and has not been required to pay Onxeo any funds under this license agreement other than the \$1 million one-time license fee.